Korivash/Vash-Readme/README.md

 ## :hammer_and_wrench: Mod Features

-Syntax provides a set of moderation features that listen to various events and perform actions based on these events.
+Syntax provides a database that listen to various events and perform actions based on these events.
 Here are the events Syntax listens to:

 1. `messageDelete`
 2. `guildBanAdd`